 The website complements so much of the brand name by making it look charming enough to leave you spellbound by its design.

-It tries to make the website delightful to reflect how people would feel once they taste the cereal.
+It tries to make the website delightful by reflecting how people would feel once they tasted the cereal.

 Allbirds is a footwear and apparel brand website.

-Its unique value proposition isn’t just highlighted in the copy provided on the top fold, also by the background image it comes with.
+Its unique value proposition is highlighted not only in the copy provided on the top fold but also by the background image it comes with.

 Allbirds take advantage of a well-curated product collection using high-quality images.

-For better user experience, it includes a store locator tool.
+For a better user experience, it includes a store locator tool.

-On the homepage, you’ll enjoy a visually appealing teaser that links to material that puts credibility to their claims.
+On the homepage, you’ll enjoy a visually appealing teaser that links to material that supports their claims.

 While Skullcandy is an audio brand, the visuals on its website are so catchy that you can almost hear music from its images.